xin-huang/SeleDiff/README.md

                            --output ./examples/results/example.geno.var

-To estimate selection differences of candidates, we use the sub-command `compute-diff`.
+To estimate selection differences of candidates, we use the sub-command `compute-diff`:

     > SeleDiff compute-diff --geno ./examples/data/example.candidates.geno \